Hostile Takeover

 Instead of answering, J kept walking.
 “Consider this the transition.”
 She pointed at the next stop.

 The second thing J showed off almost resembled a spire within the spire.
-Between the lighting and incompleteness of the disassembly, you could imagine the drones were sleeping.
-But oil pooled around them, and one of the screens flickers an error.
+Between the lack of light and incompleteness of the disassembly, you could imagine the drones were only sleeping.
+But oil pooled around them, and one of the screens flickered an error.
 J stung it, rendering it a melting pile of nanite acid.

 “This is the mess spot.
 Think of this as where the profit is stored.
 On a good night, we bring half-eaten toasters here, leaving an excess for the bad nights where we need something to tide us over.”